 Goebbels said THAT, and good luck getting take downs or corrections filed on all the pages to correct the record.
 Will the truth really win?

 And speaking of Internet activism, guess who has been spreading Goebbels’ saying that truth will always win?

 Yup.
 WikiLeaks has a Nazi propaganda minister reference as their byline.
 Ok, to be fair, a lot of people say this across the spectrum.
 Just imagine for a minute that Goebbels’ saying was correctly cited and known.

 I mean imagine a future world (it may in fact be coming soon) where security professionals are working on how best to wade into this problem of integrity flaws.
-Too many have been acting for too long like the risk of Nazis deploying harms is some kind of new thing or outside their expertise or domain…
+Too many have been acting for too long like the risk of Nazis deploying harms on every available platform is some kind of new thing or outside their expertise or domain…

 If a lie is only printed often enough, it becomes a quasi-truth, and if such a truth is repeated often enough, it becomes an article of belief, a dogma, and men will die for it.